hdnhuy9531-ux/Credit-Scoring-Model-/README.md

 | term             | 0.000  |
 | delinq_2yrs      | 0.000  |

-Detailed IV Analysis & Feature Selection Strategy
+**Detailed IV Analysis & Feature Selection Strategy**

-The Top Performern - int_rate (0.412): This is a Strong Predictor.
+**The Top Performern** - int_rate (0.412): This is a Strong Predictor.
 Interest rate serves as the primary risk indicator; higher rates directly correlate with a higher probability of default.
 This variable will be the backbone of your scoring model.

-Potential Predictors (IV 0.02 - 0.1): dti, loan_amnt, home_ownership, annual_inc, and bc_util.
+**Potential Predictors** (IV 0.02 - 0.1): dti, loan_amnt, home_ownership, annual_inc, and bc_util.

-These variables possess Medium Strength.

-While not dominant, they provide diverse perspectives on financial stability and collateral.
+These variables possess Medium Strength.While not dominant, they provide diverse perspectives on financial stability and collateral.
 All these features should be retained for the modeling phase.

-Weak Features & Candidates for Removal (IV < 0.02): revol_util, inq_last_6mths, open_acc, emp_length, term, and delinq_2yrs.
+**Weak Features & Candidates for Removal** (IV < 0.02): revol_util, inq_last_6mths, open_acc, emp_length, term, and delinq_2yrs.

-**Observation on term: **Surprisingly, term shows an IV of 0.000 despite having a high Pearson correlation earlier.
+**Observation on term:** Surprisingly, term shows an IV of 0.000 despite having a high Pearson correlation earlier.
 This is due to the qcut binning strategy (5 bins) applied to a variable that only has 2 unique values (36 and 60), causing the WoE calculation to lose its discriminative power.

 Observation on emp_length: Unfortunately, employment length shows almost no predictive value for credit risk within this specific dataset.

-Next Steps: Feature Fine-Tuning Strategy We will not discard variables immediately.
+**Next Steps: Feature Fine-Tuning Strategy** We will not discard variables immediately.
 Instead, we will perform a Fine-tuning process on the most significant features.

 Action Plan: Examine the WoE trends for high-impact variables (especially int_rate and dti).

-Goal: Ensure Monotonicity—meaning that as the variable value increases, the risk (WoE) must increase or decrease consistently.
+**Goal:** Ensure Monotonicity—meaning that as the variable value increases, the risk (WoE) must increase or decrease consistently.
 This is crucial for the stability and interpretability of the final Logistic Regression model.

 - Import data:
 - Input: